Ahmed949916/LearningSpringBoot/README.md

 # LearningSpringBoot

-A simple Spring Boot project created to learn and explore **Spring Boot features** like REST APIs, dependency injection, and database integration.
+A simple Spring Boot repo created to learn and explore **Spring Boot**

 ---